GM Introduces Middle-of-the-Car Airbag

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 The safety advances ingrained into automobiles over the last fifty years have saved thousands of lives.
 They’re a large part of the reason that automotive fatalities have been on a decline, despite more drivers and miles driven every year.
+When airbags first came out in the United States, they saved lives by preventing impacts with steering wheels and front dashes.
+In some cars, a frontal airbag was mainly meant for the driver.
+Numerous studies changed this, both moving airbags around and changing the way they deploy.

 It’s not everyday a dramatic advance in automotive safety is introduced.
 But General Motors believes saving more lives and preventing countless injuries may be possible from something as simple as adding another airbag to a place where there never has been one.
-Namely, right in between the passenger space in the front of the automobile.
+Namely, it’s right in between the passenger space in the front of the automobile.

 GM is calling this a “front center” airbag.
 It will become standard equipment on the 2013 Buick Enclave, Chevrolet Traverse and GMC Acadia models that have power seats, but we expect it to expand throughout their line rapidly.

 The airbag itself deploys from the drivers seat, and is shaped like a tube.
 Once called into action, it expands to fill the void within the center of a car’s front cabin.
 Thus drivers and passengers are protected from side impact collisions, not to mention hitting each other as projectiles.
+These advanced airbags work in collaboration with more traditional driver airbags and passenger airbags to prevent the motion that can cause severe injuries.

 According to the National Highway Traffic Safety Administration (NHTSA), side impacts are the second leading cause of death and serious injuries, trailing only frontal collisions.
-Think t-bone, but that’s exactly the type of crash – responsible for 11 percent of driver or front passenger deaths while wearing seat belts – are where these bags will prove beneficial.
+Think t-bone, but that’s exactly the type of crash – responsible for 11 percent of driver or front passenger deaths while wearing seat belts – where these bags will prove beneficial.

 Scott Thomas, senior staff engineer at GM said “the front center air bag is not required by federal regulation, and no other air bag in passenger vehicles today offers the type of restraint and cushioning this air bag is designed to provide for front occupants.”